groff_tmac(5) File Formats Manual groff_tmac(5)

 are used to format a given document, a wrapper is available.

-macro package.
-Multiple man pages, in either format, can be
+corresponding macro package.
+Multiple man pages, in either

-handled; andoc reloads each macro package as necessary.
+format, can be handled; andoc reloads each macro package as

 Localization packages

-For Western languages, the localization file sets the hyphenation mode
+For Western languages, an auxiliary package for localization sets the

-and loads hyphenation patterns and exceptions.
-Localization files can
+hyphenation mode and loads hyphenation patterns and exceptions.

-space.
-For Eastern languages, the localization file defines character
+languages, the localization file defines character classes and sets

-classes and sets flags on them.
-By default, troffrc loads the
+flags on them.
+By default, troffrc loads the localization file for

 trans loads localized strings used by various macro packages after